beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 $ aircrack-ng VanSpy.pcap -w /usr/share/wordlists/rockyou.txt
 ```

-After just a couple of seconds Aircrack-NG has retrieved the WiFi password for us:
+After just a couple of seconds Aircrack-NG has retrieved the WiFi password for us (Admittedly it was an easy password to crack):
 ```
                                Aircrack-ng 1.7